AhmedKhaled146/Git-lab2/README.md

 hi ya regala what will we do?

---testing for resolving conflict v2
+--trying to resolve the conflict